 THE NEW OLD HEART OF THE CITY

-The design by the Swiss architects, who would later go on to create the Munich Allianz Arena, the Olympic Stadium in Beijing and the Elbe Philharmonic Hall, was inspired by the nearby Munich Residenz.
-Herzog & de Meuron even included larger premises for the Hypo Kunsthalle, which opened in 1985.
+The design by the Swiss architects Herzog & de Meuron – the same ones who years later would also design Munich’s Allianz Arena, the Olympic Stadium in Beijing and Hamburg’s Elbphilharmonie – quotes the courtyards of the nearby Munich Residenz.
+Herzog & de Meuron also succeeded in creating new, more spacious rooms for the Hypo Kunsthalle, which opened in 1985.

-Open for artists all over the world
+Open to artists from all over the world

 The artistic concept of CityQuartier FÜNF HÖFE bears witness to spontaneous cosmopolitanism.
 Geometric or bimorph shapes, surfaces with hidden messages and amazing reflections create space for artfully staged perception.
 For example, in the vault of the Prannerpassage, where thousands of glass sequins from the workshops of the Mayer’sche Hofkunstanstalt throw modulated beams of light at each other.
 In the “hanging gardens” by artist Tita Giese from Düsseldorf on the ceiling of the Salvatorpassage, which invert the feeling of above and below.